The coalescent point process of branching trees: The coalescent point process in the continuous case

 \subsection{The supercritical case}

 Actually, the previous definition of genealogy only holds for the subcritical and critical cases, and a modification needs to be made in the supercritical case due to possible appearances of branches with infinite survival times into the future.
-What we need to do in the supercritical case, is construct a height process $H^\star$ that corresponds to a CSB tree whose infinite branches have been truncated, much as in the last chapter of \cite{L1}.
+What we need to do in the supercritical case is construct a height process $H^\star$ that corresponds to a CSB tree whose infinite branches have been truncated, much as in the last chapter of~\cite{L1}.
 One would be naturally led to consider the height process of a tree truncated at some finite height.
-However, the distribution of such an object is far more complicated than to truncate (actually, reflect) the associated Lévy process at some finite level.
-On the other hand, the genealogy coded by a Lévy process reflected below some fixed level is not easy to read, since it will have incomplete subtrees at different heights.
-To comply with this difficulty, we will construct a consistent family of Lévy processes $X^\kappa$ reflected below level $\kappa$, so that if $\kappa'>\kappa$, $X^\kappa$ can be obtained from $X^{\kappa'}$ by excising the subpaths above $\kappa$.
-The genealogy coded by the projective limit of this family is the supercritical Lévy tree, as is shown in \cite{L1} in the case with finite variation.
+However, the distribution of such an object is far more complicated than to truncate (actually, reflect) the associated L\'{e}vy process at some finite level.
+On the other hand, the genealogy coded by a L\'{e}vy process reflected below some fixed level is not easy to read since it will have incomplete subtrees at different heights.
+To comply with this difficulty, we will construct a consistent family of L\'{e}vy processes $X^\kappa$ reflected below level $\kappa$, so that if $\kappa'>\kappa$, $X^\kappa$ can be obtained from $X^{\kappa'}$ by excising the subpaths above $\kappa$.
+The genealogy coded by the projective limit of this family is the supercritical L\'{e}vy tree, as is shown in~\cite{L1} in the case with finite variation.
 We first give the details of this construction in the discrete case and then sketch its definition in the CSB case.
-Let $\cal T$ be a planar, discrete, possibly infinite, tree, in the sense that it can have infinite height but all finite breadths.
-Then $\cal T$ still admits a Ulam--Harris--Neveu labeling and, as in Subsection \ref{subsec:rwr}, we can define $\hat{W}(\varnothing)=0$ and
+Let $\cal T$ be a planar, discrete, possibly infinite, tree in the sense that it can have infinite height but all finite breadths.
+Then $\cal T$ still admits a Ulam--Harris--Neveu labeling and, as in Section~\ref{subsecrwr}, we can define $\hat{W}(\varnothing)=0$ and

 where $r(u)$ denotes the number of younger sisters of $u$.
-Now for any $\kappa\in \NN$, let ${\cal T}^\kappa$ denote the graph obtained from $\cal T$ by deleting all vertices $v$ such that $\hat{W}(v)>\kappa$.
-It is then easy to see that ${\cal T}^\kappa$ is still a tree, and that if $v_n^\kappa$ denotes the $n$-th vertex of ${\cal T}^\kappa$ in the lexicographical order and $W_n^\kappa:= \hat{W}(v_n^\kappa)$, then for any $\kappa' >\kappa$, the path of $W^\kappa$ can be obtained from the path of $W^{\kappa'}$ by excising the subpaths above $\kappa$.
+Now for any $\kappa\in\NN$, let ${\cal T}^\kappa$ denote the graph obtained from $\cal T$ by deleting all vertices $v$ such that $\hat{W}(v)>\kappa$.
+It is then easy to see that ${\cal T}^\kappa$ is still a tree, and that if $v_n^\kappa$ denotes the $n$th vertex of ${\cal T}^\kappa$ in the lexicographical order and $W_n^\kappa:= \hat{W}(v_n^\kappa)$, then for any $\kappa' >\kappa$, the path of $W^\kappa$ can be obtained from the path of $W^{\kappa'}$ by excising the subpaths above $\kappa$.
 In other words,

 where for any path $\eps$, the functional $C_\kappa$ erasing subpaths above $\kappa$ can be defined as follows.
 Let $A^\kappa$ denote the additive functional

 and $a^\kappa$ its right inverse